-Ernestine Bethea (she/her/hers) is the Office Manager of the Theta Tau Professional Engineering Fraternity Central Office.
-Bethea is a 2013 initiate of the Nu Gamma Chapter of the Zeta Phi Beta Sorority, Incorporated located at Coppin State University where she studied Social Work and Sociology.
-She also holds a Master of Science Degree in Human Service Administration from the University of Baltimore.
-She has worked as a Grant Services Specialist in the Mayor’s Office of Human Services located in Baltimore, Maryland, an Administrative Program Coordinator in the graduate school at Johns Hopkins University and most recently as a Family Services Specialist at the Early Learning Coalition of Broward County.
+Ernestine Bethea (she/her) is a 2013 initiate of the Nu Gamma Chapter of the Zeta Phi Beta Sorority, Incorporated located at Coppin State University where she studied Social Work and Sociology.
+She holds a Master of Science Degree in Human Service Administration from the University of Baltimore.
+She has worked as a Grant Services Specialist in the Mayor’s Office of Human Services in Baltimore, Maryland, an Administrative Program Coordinator in the graduate school at Johns Hopkins University and most recently as a Family Services Specialist at the Early Learning Coalition of Broward County.

-Bethea started her journey in sorority life by being elected as President of her Undergraduate chapter.
-She has participated and chaired many community service programs that cater to veterans, the homeless, the elderly, as well as premature babies.
-Ernestine currently holds a leadership certification which allows her to serve on a national level in Zeta Phi Beta Sorority, Incorporated.
-Bethea is also certified in risk management through Zeta Phi Beta Sorority, Incorporated and enjoys sharing knowledge and best practices.
+Bethea started her journey in fraternity and sorority leadership when she was elected President of her undergraduate chapter.
+She has participated and chaired many community services programs catering to veterans, the homeless, the elderly, as well as premature babies.
+Bethea currently holds a leadership certification which allows her to serve on a national level in Zeta Phi Beta Sorority, Incorporated.
+She is also certified in risk management through Zeta Phi Beta Sorority, Incorporated and enjoys sharing knowledge and best practices.

 for Service, Profession, and Brotherhood